By DK, Family Court Trauma Coach

 made—and who truly profits.

-not to feel like our retirement futures are being used to fund theirs.
+It’s hard not to feel like our retirement futures are being used to fund theirs.

 Where